 How to Deal with Trauma Triggers in a Relationship

 While relationships should be a source of happiness and strength, they can also bring up subconscious traumas and triggers.
 Coping with trauma triggers in a relationship requires sensitivity, understanding, and effective communication.
-Here’s a guide to help you navigate these challenges and build a healthier, more supportive partnership.

 How to Deal with Trauma Triggers in a Relationship